 - Students are expected to attend class regularly and be on time.
 Active participation is essential! - Students are allowed to miss 1 classes for any reason.
-When you miss class for the 2nd time, for any reason, it will impact your grade.
-The instructor will deduct 30 points for each class you miss. - If you miss class, it is your responsibility to consult with your classmates for any notes, assignments, and new signs introduced.
+When you miss class for the 4th time, for any reason, it will impact your grade.
+The instructor will deduct 15 points for each class you miss.
+It is your responsiblity to keep track of your attendance and tardiness. - If you miss class, it is your responsibility to consult with your classmates for any notes, assignments, and new signs introduced.